joseconti/woo-redsys-gateway-light/readme.txt

 == 3.0.4 ==
 * NEW: Now you can set a limit cart amount for use Bizum.
+* NEW: Now the customer name is send to Redsys.
 * Fixed Thank you page error when directly acceded without associated order ID.